 There is also protein in bone broth, but unlike the protein in animal flesh, the proteins in bone broth are already partially degraded into much more absorbable forms.

-As collagen forms a structural component in everything from bones and teeth to skin and tendons, the body can almost always use more collagen, especially after prolonged fasting where there was no new influx of amino acids.
+As collagen forms a structural component in everything from bones and teeth to skin and tendons, the body can almost always use more collagen, especially after prolonged fasting during which there was no new influx of amino acids.

-Prolonged fasting can potentially be deleterious to health, largely due to the fact that the body constantly needs protein for all sorts of basic functions and biochemical processes in the body, so if you’re fasting and not taking in protein, the body has to break down muscle tissue to access the protein it needs.
+Prolonged fasting can potentially be deleterious to overall health, largely because the body constantly needs protein for all sorts of basic functions and biochemical processes, so if you’re not taking in protein, the body has to break down muscle tissue to access the protein it needs.

 Unfortunately, many protein-rich foods are fairly difficult to digest (since protein is inherently hard to process), so although the body desperately needs protein after fasting, high-protein foods are often not the best foods to break a fast.